stormboy/whims/README.md

 TODO
 ----

-Initial content: Keep track of last values through so that last known values are stored, and provide a request-response mechanism on MQTT for getting initial content.
+<strike>Initial content: Keep track of last values through so that last known values are stored, and provide a request-response mechanism on MQTT for getting initial content.</strike>

 Lifecycle: pass on health of subscribed topics.
 Track via last-will-and-testament of MQTT and lifecycle messages.